Physical computing

 Physical computing involves interactive systems that can sense and respond to the world around them.
 While this definition is broad enough to encompass systems such as smart automotive traffic control systems or factory automation processes, it is not commonly used to describe them.
 In a broader sense, physical computing is a creative framework for understanding human beings' relationship to the digital world.
 In practical use, the term most often describes handmade art, design or DIY hobby projects that use sensors and microcontrollers to translate analog input to a software system, and/or control electro-mechanical devices such as motors, servos, lighting or other hardware.

 Physical computing intersects the range of activities often referred to in academia and industry as electrical engineering, mechatronics, robotics, computer science, and especially embedded development.

 Examples

 Physical computing is used in a wide variety of domains and applications.

 Education

 The advantage of physicality in education and playfulness has been reflected in diverse informal learning environments.
 The Exploratorium, a pioneer in inquiry based learning, developed some of the earliest interactive exhibitry involving computers, and continues to include more and more examples of physical computing and tangible interfaces as associated technologies progress.

+There was a study done regarding the benefits of physical computing in a high school in Southern Taiwan, which resulted in statistically significant improvements in students' computational thinking skills.
+This was also done as an effort to enlarge student interest in physical computing, as it has ever expanding real life implications.